Farmworker: In the European Union

-For the 27 member states of the European Union in 2009, 77 percent of the overall average agricultural labor force was family members; however, in Slovakia, the Czech Republic, Bulgaria, Hungary and Estonia, family members were not predominant in the agricultural labor force.
-Hired labor accounted for more than half of total (hired plus family) labor in the horticulture sector.
+For the 27 member states of the European Union in 2009, 77 percent of the overall average agricultural labor force was family members; however, in Slovakia, the Czech Republic, Bulgaria, Hungary, and Estonia, family members were not predominant in the agricultural labor force.
+Hired labor accounted for more than half of the total (hired plus family) labor in the horticulture sector.
 In the 27 states, the average wage of farm workers was €6.34.
 In 2010, there were estimated to be about 25 million agricultural workers, including farm family members, in the EU-27 states; many were part-time workers.
 The full-time equivalents were estimated to be about 10 million.